yuanhao-cui/VFEEL-Joint-Sensing-Communication-and-Computation-for-Vertical-Federated-Edge-Learning/README.md

 ## 📋 Overview

 This repository contains a **reproduction study** of the VFEEL paper, which proposes a framework that jointly optimizes sensing, communication, and computation resources for federated learning in ISAC-enabled edge perception networks.
-The reproduction validates the key trends and structural findings reported in the original paper.
+The reproduction validates the key trends and structural findings reported in the original paper..

 **Key features:**